 You can deep dive into the persona, but the goal is to have a clear person in mind while thinking about stages.
 That’s all.

 User Goal is the main objective of the journey.
 Eventually, what the customer wants to achieve with the product or the website.

 For eCommerce, the goal might be simply for purchase for a specific need.

 For insurance, the goal of buying an insurance policy.
 Maybe on the website is to know more about the insurance policy and coverage along with an appointment to the local office.

 For media, the goal might be knowing more about the particular topic and be a part of the community.

 The scenario is a back story you want to give to your profile for fun!
-Don’t overdo it but still help you with the conceptualisation of the customer need.
+Don’t overdo it but still help you with the conceptualization of the customer need.

-So scenario for weight loss app might be like –
+So scenario for weight loss app might be like this –

 Alex woke up this morning, lethargic.
-He realised he does not fit in his old clothes any more.
-He took his weight and realised he has gained a lot during this festive season.
+He realized he does not fit in his old clothes anymore.
+He took his weight and realized he has gained a lot during this festive season.
 He got tense and opened his phone to search for a weight loss app.
 He got the list of 100 results for his search.
 He read the reviews and instantly downloaded 2-3 best apps claiming to be the best.